ralphcajipe/ITSpecialistCertificationPython/README.md

 - Questions are a mixed of MTA: Introduction to Programming Using Python, ITS Python GMetrix, updated questions (keywords, rephrase, new ones).
 - Questions have the same or similar concepts to ITS Gmetrix and MTA pdf reviewers.
 - Uderstand the topics / objectives.
-- If question feels like it will take you too long, Mark as Review first.
-Then go back to the question in order to not waste time.
+- If question feels like it will take you too long, do not panic and Mark as Review first.
+Then go back to the question in order to maximize time.

 You can pass this! :)